-In sum, one who wants to portray scientists as thorough-going deontologists or virtue-theorists about the epistemic value of imagination requires an error theory to explain why scientists mistakenly present their own evaluations in consequentialist terms when they are really deontic or virtue theoretic.
+In sum, to portray scientists as thorough-going deontologists or virtue-theorists about the epistemic value of imagination, we require an error theory that explains why scientists mistakenly present their own evaluations in consequentialist terms.
 This is not needed for those who portray scientists as thorough-going epistemic consequentialists about imagination.
 Another option is for deontologists and virtue theorists to build good consequences into their accounts of epistemic value.
 But in that case, a major concession is being made concerning the fundamental importance of consequences for the epistemology of imagination.

 Given the above considerations, perhaps it is best to understand scientists as epistemic consequentialists about imagination.
 Of course, they might not be epistemic consequentialists about other kinds of scientific activities, for example, experimental design, mathematical reasoning, or collaboration.
-It could be that imagination is specially suited to a consequentialist framework, given that it can and sometimes should be, literally, unruly.
+It could be that imagination is especially suited to a consequentialist framework, given that it can and sometimes should be, literally, unruly.

-4.3 Consequences for mainstream epistemology
+5.3 Consequences for mainstream epistemology

 The correct metaepistemology, whatever it is, must be consistent with scientific practice.
 Given that imagination is part of scientific practice, then if scientists are consequentialists about imagination, deontic and virtue epistemologists need to explain this away.
 They could allow that scientists are consequentialists and argue that they shouldn't be, or they could deny that scientists are really consequentialists.
-I will consider three ways of making this latter move.
+I will consider two ways of making this latter move.